mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 Can you see this?
 I want to ask you.
 I think so.

 (Transcriber’s Note: Presumably, the point of the above exchange is that these “other realms” aren’t “somewhere else” but rather are right here.
-In other words, we’re having a “psychic experience” all the time, called “daily living.”
-Katagiri Roshi may be gesturing to indicate this, which doesn’t come across on the audio recording.)
+In other words, we’re having a “psychic experience” all the time called “daily living.”
+Katagiri Roshi might be gesturing to indicate this, which doesn’t come across on the audio recording.)

 ##### 1:06:32

 **Question**: Roshi?
 It seems to me that you’re trying to do something a little different than most of the other teachers in the United States.
 It seems that you’re not so concerned with us fitting *exactly* to the older way of teaching, and that people who won’t fit exactly into it should leave and not participate, and you should either sit or go.
 It seems more like you’re trying to show us that anybody can practice, and they can fit their lives at least partially to practice; so that you’re more willing to have people fit as much as they can, and if they don’t fit a hundred percent, that’s okay.
-You know, just fit your life to practice as much as you can.
+You know, just fit your life to practice as much as you can; just do that.
 Is that true?
 Is that what you see yourself doing?

-**Katagiri**: *[Quietly:]* I don’t understand exactly...
+**Katagiri**: I don’t understand exactly...

-**Question**: Well, like at other [Zen](glossary#zen) centers, with training periods and [sesshins](glossary#sesshin) they’re very rigid, and if you don’t fit their schedule exactly, you don’t participate at all.
+**Question**: Well, like at other [Zen](glossary#zen) centers, with training periods and sesshins, they’re very rigid, and if you don’t fit their schedule exactly, you don’t participate at all.
 Like, they would kick people out if they left during periods during sesshins, or, if you couldn’t fit to the training period schedule they would say just don’t do the training period.
 Whereas I see you being much more open and just encouraging people to keep coming even if they can’t do it totally.
 And it occurred to me that this is true not just for training periods and sesshin, but overall that you really seem to be trying to encourage *everybody* to do as much as possible.

 **Katagiri**: Well, I don’t think it is *good*; I don’t think it is right.
 But what I can do is, to see the reality, okay?
 That’s all.
 And then, sometimes I give lots of rules; rigid rules, sometimes.
 Even though I give the rigid rules, the rigid rules are still open.
 So, again, a rigid rule; but still – *[he laughs]* – something happens within the rigid rule, so someone doesn’t appear.
-This is a training situation that I run into a lot. *[Laughter.]*

-I didn’t say anything to the students; but I look at it every day.
-I say the rules; I say “this is the rule.”
+This is a training situation that I run into a lot. *[Laughter.]* I didn’t say anything to the students; but I look at it every day.
+I say the rules; I say “This is the rule.
 Do you want to attend a training session?
 Yes, you want to.
-If you want to, why don’t you follow this?
+If you want to, why don’t you follow this?”
 But – *[he laughs]* – something happens.
 I know that I don’t know.

-But I didn’t say it’s ... always good.
-Or, when I say something rigidly – it’s not always good.
+But I didn’t say it’s always good.
+Or, when I say something rigidly, it’s not always good.
 So I always look at the situation.
 I don’t know what it is.
 Actually, I don’t know *exactly* what to do. *[He laughs, and the group laughs.]* So I always look at the reality, and then: what should I do?
 I always think about that.

 But it doesn’t mean I don’t care about the future, or I don’t care about the past.
 I know the past, I know the future.
 That’s why I have to do something for the future, I have to do something for the past.
 I have to do something for the present.

-##### 1:10:26

 **Same person**: Would you agree that there’s this difference in emphasis?
 Like, it seems like other teachers almost *don’t care* if people get involved or not.
 You know, it’s like, “Get involved my way, or we don’t want you.”
 Whereas your emphasis seems much more humanistic, it’s like, trying to help people get involved.
 It’s not like saying, “Either do it my way or don’t do it.”